genecell/PlanDrop/README.md

 ---

-## API Key vs Max Subscription
+## API Key vs Subscription Login

-If you have `ANTHROPIC_API_KEY` set in your environment, Claude Code will use it (costs money per token) instead of your Max subscription login.
+Claude Code uses your Anthropic subscription login by default (via `claude login`).
+However, if `ANTHROPIC_API_KEY` is set in your environment, Claude Code will use that instead, which costs money per token.

-**To use your Max subscription:**
+**To use your subscription login:**
 ```bash
 unset ANTHROPIC_API_KEY
 # Check it's gone: